 - Status: Available

-The Gazley Hills Ranch sits on the outskirts of Smithville, Texas, a quaint country town near the Bastrop/Fayette County line.
+The Gazley Hills Ranch sits on the outskirts of Smithville, Texas.
+Smithville isa quaint country town near the Bastrop/Fayette County line.
 Located just 46 miles from the state capital, this property would make for a great commuter ranch.
 The 394 acre property boasts great topography not easily found in these parts.
-Mature hardwoods line the hill tops and draws, under the tree canopy lies hours of exploring.
+Mature hardwoods line the hilltops and draws, under the tree canopy lies hours of exploring.

 The property is offered as Surface Only.
-There are no leases or known history of drilling activity on the property.
+No leases or known history of drilling activity on the property.

-A portion of this ranch was originally granted to Stephen F Austin as part of a 2214 acre parcel in 1831, more about Stephen F Austins role in Texas history can be found on the Texas state historical association's website The other portion was granted to Thomas J Grazley as part of a 4428 acre parcel, in 1831.
-Mr. Grazley was one of the signer of the Texas Declaration of Independence and also played a key role in founding Smithville.
-More about Mr. Grazley can be found on the Texas state historical association's website
+A portion of this ranch was originally granted to Stephen F Austin as part of a 2214 acre parcel in 1831, more about Stephen F Austins role in Texas history can be found here on the Texas State History Association webpage.
+The other portion was granted to Thomas J Grazley as part of a 4428 acre parcel, in 1831.
+Mr. Grazley was one of the signers of the Texas Declaration of Independence and also played a key role in founding Smithville.
+More about Mr. Grazley can be found on the Texas State History Association webpage.

 © 2016 Texas Alliance of Land Brokers